-- e.
-Makeup Exams: If a student does not take the exam at the scheduled time, he or she may file a "Petition for Late Exam" with the instructor before the exam date (unless circumstances make it absolutely impossible to do so.
+- d.
+Exams: The student must take the exam at the regularly scheduled time.
+(The class calendar lists exam dates.)
+Exams are given during lecture period in the classroom.
+No books, notebooks, or briefcases are allowed in the testing site.
+The student may bring a clipboard on which to write and should also bring a pencil since none will be provided. - Makeup Exams: If a student does not take the exam at the scheduled time, he e. or she may file a "Petition for Late Exam" with the instructor before the exam date (unless circumstances make it absolutely impossible to do so.
 In that case he or she must notify the instructor as soon as possible).
 A late fee and/or grade penalty can be assessed if the history instructor does not approve the reason given.
 Any exam not made up by the time of the next regularly scheduled exam will result in an automatic zero. - f.
 Incompletes: Because an incomplete is not generally in the best interest of the student, students are discouraged from asking for one.
 If an incomplete is necessary, the student should make arrangements with the instructor before finals week.
 (The Catalog gives details.)
-Only one semester is allowed to complete work before an "I" changes automatically to an "F." - g.
-Cheating and plagiarism are not tolerated.
-Any student caught cheating will receive a zero for that exam and/or risks receiving an F for the course.
+Only one semester is allowed to complete work before an "I" changes automatically to an "F." - Cheating and plagiarism are not tolerated.
+Any student caught cheating g. will receive a zero for that exam and/or risks receiving an F for the course.
 Plagiarism is defined as "the use without proper acknowledgment of the ideas, phrases, sentences or larger units of discourse taken from the work of another writer or speaker."